Munchausen's syndrome is a psychological and behavioural condition where someone pretends to be ill or induces symptoms of illness in themselves.

 What causes Munchausen's syndrome?

-Munchausen’s syndrome is a complex and poorly understood condition and it is still unclear why people with the condition behave in the way they do.
+Munchausen's syndrome is a complex and poorly understood condition.
+It is still unclear why people with the condition behave in the way they do.

-Another theory is that the condition may be the result of parental neglect and abandonment, resulting in feelings of childhood trauma which causes them to fake illness.
+Another theory is that the condition may be the result of parental neglect and abandonment, where only real or imagined illness gives them feelings of care.

 Read more about the possible causes of Munchausen's syndrome.